My Own Nirvana

 My Middle Ages history teacher, Leah, knows about and respects my love for Kurt; to my utter envy, she grew up as a member of the Seattle scene I’m currently researching.
-On April 5—the tenth anniversary of Kurt’s passing and a holy day for people like me—Leah gives me a Seattle newspaper with a cover story about the anniversary, which she picked up on a recent visit home.
-That night in my dorm room, I smoke a cigarette in Kurt’s honor, write his name in the crook of my arm, and listen to KRock playing Roma in its entirety.
+On April 5—the tenth anniversary of Kurt’s passing and a holy day for the likes of me—Leah gives me a Seattle newspaper with a cover story about the anniversary, which she picked up on a recent trip home.
+That night in my dorm room, I smoke a cigarette in Kurt’s honor, write his name in the crook of my arm, and listen to KRock play Roma in its entirety.

-Just like in high school, my college friends know my obsessions.
+Just like in high school, my college friends know about my obsessions.
 But this time I’m attending a co-ed school, and it’s the boys with whom I share the most in common musically; it’s the boys whose identities also revolve around their favorite bands.
-I make some of them customized CDs with collage covers from the little business I conceived in my dorm room: Kid A mix tapes.
-One friend is also fluent in Nirvana, and we often gush about our favorite songs on every album when we see each other.
+I make some of them customized CDs with collaged covers, a little business I conceived in my dorm room called Kid A mix tapes.
+One friend in particular is also fluent in Nirvana, and we often gush about our favorite songs on every album whenever we see each other.
 I christen his bass guitar Buzz—after Nirvana’s “Love Buzz” and Melvins lead singer Buzz Osbourne—one night at the Coffee Haus when our mutual friends’ band needs to use it mid-performance after a broken string emergency.
-The lead singer of that band, who will also die tragically young, sometimes scoffs at my love for Kurt and disrespects my musical opinions despite loving the same albums.
+The lead singer of that band, who will also die tragically young, sometimes scoffs at my love of Kurt and disrespects my musical opinions despite loving the same albums and citing the same influences.
 Perhaps it’s a blow to his ego that I too own the entire Nine Inch Nails discography and know every interlude on Surfer Rosa.
 He says he doesn’t listen to Björk, whom I also adore, because her music is “too feminine.”
 Kurt himself was vehemently feminist, but at shows I often find myself greatly outnumbered by aggressive men who can’t wait for permission to slam into each other.

-Amid my escalating Kurt mania, my boyfriend Jay and I experience major issues, one of which involves his inability to accept the time commitment college requires.
+Amid my escalating Kurt mania, my boyfriend Jay and I experience major issues, one of which involves his inability to accept the time commitment my college requires.
 This is nothing new, and will soon spell our demise.
-He is four years older than me and a musician (of course) who briefly attended community college and hasn’t yet moved out, so he doesn’t understand how stressed and involved in school I’ve become.
+He is four years older and a musician (of course) who only briefly attended community college, so he doesn’t understand how stressed and involved in school I’ve become.